aai-institute/beyond-jupyter/oop-essentials/01-oop-primer/README.md

 ## Inheritance

-Inheritance allows new classes to be defined that reuse, extend, and modify the behavior of existing classes.
+Inheritance allows new classes to be defined that reuse, extend, and modify the behaviour of existing classes.
 The new class is called the *subclass* or child class, and the one it inherits from is the *superclass* or parent class.
 The subclass inherits the attributes and methods of the parent, so code does not need to be rewritten.
 The child class can optionally add new attributes and behaviours, extending the functionality of the parent.
-Inheritance establishes hierarchical relationships between classes and promotes code reuse.
+Inheritance thus establishes hierarchical relationships between classes and promotes code reuse.

 Parent classes which do not implement all the methods they declare are called *abstract* and cannot be instantiated at runtime.
 Such classes thus define abstractions which serve as interfaces in object-oriented programming.